What does it involve?

 - Regular ultrasound examination of the mare’s uterus and ovaries to find the optimal timing for a single insemination with fresh, chilled or frozen semen.

 - Fresh semen can be collected on site.

 - Chilled semen can be couriered from anywhere in Australia and New Zealand to our facility for insemination upon arrival.

 - Frozen semen can be used from stallions that are not available in Australia or New Zealand.
 Frozen semen can be ordered ahead of time to be store and then thawed and inseminated when required.

 - You may bring your mare in at any time or when you think is the start of her cycle.

 - A thorough breeding soundness examination in performed when your mare arrives at the Reproduction Centre.

-- The mare will be regularly scanned to determine the size of the follicles on her ovaries, which is necessary to establish optimal time for breeding.
+- Your mare will be regularly scanned to determine the size of her follicles on her ovaries which is necessary to establish the optimal time for breeding.

-- A pregnancy scan is performed 14 days after ovulation has occurred.
+- A pregnancy scan is performed 14 days after ovulation.